analysiscenter/meters/docs/intro/batch.rst

 * ``sepcrop``, array with ``num_split`` numbers from the meter.

 Actions of MeterBatch allows e.g.:

-* load images from png or blosc formats and labels from csv format
+* load images from blosc formats and labels from csv format
 * crop images to bbox
 * split bbox on separate numbers
 * normalize images